vernemq/vernemq/docs/connect.rst

 Arduino
 -------

-We recommend to use the `knolleary MQTT client library <https://github.com/knolleary/pubsubclient>`_.
+We recommend the `knolleary MQTT client library <https://github.com/knolleary/pubsubclient>`_.
 The library requires the Arduino Ethernet Shield.
-A simple example would look like the following:
+A simple example looks like the following:

 .. code-block:: C